Get exclusive member benefits & effect social change. Join Today

 No preparation is necessary for this test, but several things can interfere with your catecholamine level, including:

 Your doctor will give you a list of what to avoid before taking your test.
-Make sure to tell them all the medicines you’re taking, both prescription and over the counter.
+Make sure to tell them all the medications you’re taking, both prescription and over-the-counter.

-If your child is scheduled for CATU and you breast-feed, tell your doctor.
-Catecholamines pass from mother to child through breast milk.
-You may have to watch your food and medication intake.
+If your child is scheduled for CATU and you breastfeed, tell your doctor.
+Certain substances can pass through breast milk.

-To collect urine from an infant or young child, use a pediatric urine bag.
-This bag is placed inside your child’s diaper to collect urine.
+To collect urine from an infant or young child, use pediatric urine bags.
+A bag is placed inside your child’s diaper to collect urine and replaced with a fresh one after each urination.
 It will come with detailed instructions.

 Your test results should be ready in a couple of days.
 Your doctor will discuss them with you when they are available.
 High levels of catecholamines in your body may indicate a tumor.

-A CATU is usually accurate in diagnosing pheochromocytoma or neuroblastoma.
-However, further testing will be needed to determine the size and location of the tumor.
-In general, both conditions are highly treatable.
+A CATU abnormal result is useful in diagnosing pheochromocytoma, neuroblastoma, and paraganglioma.
+However, further testing will be needed to determine the type, size, and location of the tumor.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.